What is Data Type?

 In the above example, x

-of memory.
+is a character-type variable that takes up 1 byte of memory.
 Character constants are stored in variables of the char

 data type.
 Character constants are indicated by single quotations.

-#3.
-Floating Point Data Type;
+3. Floating Point Data Type

 Although integers are only intended to store whole numbers, we sometimes need to store huge numbers or values that include a decimal point.
 Floating-point data types are data types that are used to store such types of data.